dionyziz/endofcodes/docs/getting_started.md

 The sample bot is quite stupid.
 The basic game logic is written in `round.php`, which you can edit.
 The bot behaves as follows:

- * If a creature can attack, make it attack
+ * If a creature can attack, make it attack.
  * If a creature cannot attack, make it randomly either stay in place or move towards a random direction.